Optical calibration systems of the Pacific Ocean Neutrino Experiment: Directional flasher

 As shown in \cref{fig:mechanical-flasher}, assembled flasher PCBs with mounted emitters are mechanically integrated into P-ONE modules in three stages: First, a mounting bracket is assembled to encase the PCB and provide an optical seal to the emitter section on the board.
 Then, these brackets are mounted to 3D-printed parts, which define flasher orientation and integrate into the cut-out positions in the mounting frame.
 Finally, these units are equipped with rubber o-rings and mounted to the mounting frames with spring-loaded screws.
 Rubber gaskets and O-rings are used to minimize light leakage.

-The light from both upward- and downward-facing flashers exhibits angular dispersion and is not emitted perpendicular to the curvature of the glass pressure housing.
-As it passes through the air-glass-water interfaces, this results in a deviation from the vertical due to different refractive indices.
-To correct for this, the mechanical orientation of each flasher was optimized using optical simulations in GEANT4~\cite{agostinelli_geant4_2003}.
-This aims to align the central emission axis, per flasher position and wavelength, with the detection line.
+The light from upward- and downward-facing flashers exhibits angular dispersion and is not emitted perpendicular to the curvature of the glass.
+The varying refractive indices between the air-glass-water interfaces produces a deviation from the vertical.
+To correct for this, the mechanical orientation of each flasher was optimized using simulations in GEANT4~\cite{agostinelli_geant4_2003}.
+This aligns the central emission axis, per flasher position and wavelength, with the detection line.
 Incorporating emission profiles, wavelengths, positions, and the expected seawater refractive index~\cite{schuster_measurement_2002}, we find that the required correction angle increases with distance from the glass equator (referring to \cref{fig:sketch-flashers}) with tilts of about \unit[$4-6$]{degrees}.
+A photo of a directional flasher assembly is shown in \cref{fig:photos-a}.

 Three special positions along the line are equipped with directional axicon flashers that generate Cherenkov ring–like light patterns for calibration studies of timing and optical scattering.
 Each unit integrates an LD-450-3000G laser diode by Roithner Lasertechnik driven by the standard flasher electronics.
 One axicon points upward, one downward (both with a \unit[20]{degree} aperture), and one perpendicular to the line (\unit[$\approx 60$]{degree} aperture).
 The upward- and downward-facing units enable measurements of time synchronization, photomultiplier efficiency, and sedimentation effects within the illuminated cone.
 The primary purpose of all axicons is the determination of long-distance water optical properties through measurements of light scattering inside and outside the cone.
 The sideways-oriented axicon additionally allows for future inter-string and geometry measurements.